opencomputeproject/ODSA-BoW/drafts/README.md

-Working drafts of the BoW specification.
+PDFs of working drafts of the BoW specification.